 Add these milk-boosting ingredients into your confinement meals:

-Green papaya is a famous milk boosters for nursing mummies.
+Green papaya is a famous milk booster for nursing mummies.
 It is a rich source of Vitamin A, Vitamin C, Vitamin E, Vitamin K, Folate, and Pantothenic acid.
 It also contains Magnesium, Potassium, and Calcium.
-It is a super food that can boost the quantity and quality of your breast milk.
+It is a superfood that can boost the quantity and quality of your breast milk.

-Cumin is one of the common spices used as ingredient to recipes or as flavouring component in Asian kitchens.
-It is also believed to stimulate milk production for mothers that is low in supply of breastmilk.
+Cumin is one of the common spices used as an ingredient to recipes or as flavoring component in Asian kitchens.
+It is also believed to stimulate milk production for mothers that are low in supply of breastmilk.
 Plus, cumin seeds improve digestion and provide relief from constipation, acidity and bloating which what post-natal mothers needs during confinement.
 They are also a source of iron that provides strength to new mothers after childbirth.

 Quinoa is definitely a healthier choice for confinement meals to get their energy from.
-Nursing mothers tends to need more energy to breastfeed, and quinoa provide mothers exactly that, minus the calories.
+Nursing mothers tend to need more energy to breastfeed, and quinoa provides mothers exactly that, minus the calories.
 Quinoa is also a good ingredient to be included in confinement meal plans, for the nutritious value that they provide.

 Okra’s abundance in macro and micro nutrients, iron, and folic acid in particular, protects against excessive menstrual bleeding in women, replenishes blood deficiencies caused by heavy bleeding or malnutrition.
 The combination of vitamin K and C, magnesium and calcium in the plant helps in building and strengthening the bones, regaining bone thickness and preventing bone loss and osteoporosis, which come with aging.